Get 80% off your plan for your first 3 months*

 List your products with detailed descriptions, high-quality images, and accurate specs.
 Your supplier might provide these, or you can create branded versions.

-Set your prices carefully, factoring in your profit margin.
-Customers compare prices online in seconds, so stay competitive.
+Set your prices carefully, factoring in your profit margin, tax obligations like needing to register for GST once your turnover reaches $75,000, and hidden costs like platform fees and transaction charges.
+Customers compare prices online in seconds, so stay competitive while protecting your margins.

 3. A customer places an order